-Why Your Organization Should Close in Celebration of Juneteenth was originally published on Idealist Careers.
+Why Your Organization Should Close in Celebration of Juneteenth was originally published on uConnect External Content.

 Illustration by Marian Blair

-Alongside a growing number of employers across the country, the Idealist office is closed on Friday June 18 in celebration of Juneteenth (which falls on a Saturday this year), in commemoration of the official ending of slavery in the United States on June 19th, 1865.
+Alongside a growing number of employers across the country, the Idealist office is closed on Monday, June 19 in celebration of Juneteenth, which commemorates the official ending of slavery in the United States on June 19th, 1865.

-We strongly believe that nonprofit organizations, public institutions, and private companies alike all have a role to play in helping to establish Juneteenth as a national holiday.
 By halting our own operations for the day, we are joining employers around the U.S. in taking time to reflect on our past and take action for a better future.
+We strongly believe that nonprofit organizations, public institutions, and private companies alike all have a role to play in helping to honor the importance of Juneteenth in our country.

 Why celebrate Juneteenth?